ilbers/isar/RECIPE-API-CHANGELOG.md

 This was never documented and never had practical relevance. `oci-archive` is the useful OCI image format that can be imported, e.g., by podman.

+### Require bubblewrap to run non-privileged commands with bind-mounts

+Isar occasionally needs to run commands within root file-systems that it builds and with several bind-mounts (e.g. /isar-apt). bubblewrap may be used in Isar classes instead of `sudo chroot`.